 Risks of sideloading apps

-Windows 10 includes lots of built-in security features and tools that can easily detect any type of unwanted software.
-Moreover, a lot of controversial games and software, emulators and BitTorrent clients are restricted by Microsoft.
-It is always better to download application from trusted platforms.
-But if you do need to run or test outside apps, this is the way to go in Windows 10.
+Windows 11/10 includes lots of built-in security features and tools that can easily detect any type of unwanted software.
+Moreover, a lot of controversial games and software, emulators, and BitTorrent clients are restricted by Microsoft.
+It is always better to download the application from trusted platforms.
+But if you do need to run or test outside apps, this is the way to go in Windows 11/10.

 Whether this feature includes lots of risks, users like me are very excited about it.
-Now they are free to use and run different type of apps, themes and games on their Windows 10 PCs, laptops and phones, like Android users do.
+Now they are free to use and run different types of apps, themes, and games on their Windows 10 PCs, laptops and phones, like Android users do.